 The Pioneer XDJ-XZ is far more limited with support for:

 So, if you run lossless FLAC or ALAC your only option at this time is Prime 4.
 I am curious if Pioneer will have a firmware upgrade to support lossless since that can be a showstopper for many people, including myself.

 I never need software again?

 The general thought is to never need a laptop or desktop again, right?
-Well first of course we have to get music to the devices, so you have to of course need something to get music to a USB stick or the hard drive.
+Well first, of course, we have to get the music to the devices, so you have to, of course, need something to get the music to a USB stick or the hard drive.
 But these files still need to be analyzed, cue points and loops established, and all the other fun aspects of file management.
 Pioneer has by far a more robust solution in Rekordbox while Denon has the struggling Prime software platform that is still buggy and lacking many features still to this day.
 Just food for thought that the dream of some to be laptop-free will likely never happen.
 Sure now you can be laptop-free for the performance but is it really that big of a deal to have a laptop at your gig?

 For me, they are both intriguing pieces of hardware representing solid advancements in technology and capability in the space.
 But it fills an awkward space in the mobile DJ world where it can create more issues than it solves.